Gelens-Lab/cellcyclemodules/README.md

 * The 'Screens' folder contains the data from the different parameter scans, as well as the scripts to run them.

+To reproduce the figures, download all the code as a single zip file, extract, and run the Figure_X.py files from within the extracted folder in Spyder.

 Dependencies: all the code was written and tested using Spyder4.
 Running the code requires numpy, pandas, matplotlib, scipy, and JITCDDE.
 Documentation for the JITCDDE package can be found on: https://jitcde-common.readthedocs.io/en/stable/